hetalang/heta-specifications/compilation.md

     The errors which happen at the stage will be of type `ModuleError`.

-1. **Translation.** Queue is translated sequentially to create diclarative Heta structure (key-value format).
+1. **Translation.** Queue is translated sequentially to create declarative Heta structure (key-value format).
 The keys are the indexes of components, values is the components.
 The properties must satisfy the requirements for its classes.

     The errors which happen at the stage will be of types: `QueueError`, `ValidationError`.